 Morrison – Another pub and pizza place offering traditional Hungarian food.
 Excellent breakfast offerings.

 Gambrinos – Offering traditional Hungarian cuisine at reasonable prices.
-Lots of outdoor seatings for those warm summer days.
+Lots of outdoor seating for those warm summer days.

-Sibiu is one the most beautiful cities in Romania.
+Sibiu is one of the most beautiful cities in Romania.
 The architecture here is old and just awesome to marvel at.
 You can climb up the clock tower or the cathedral tower to see some of the most amazing views of the city.
 The only downside, it’s not lively at night.
-This city sleeps early and it’s very small.
+This city sleeps early, and it’s minimal.
 There is no nightlife to speak of.

-Smart Hostel is conveniently located on the Old Town border.
-It’s right below the stairs of the border where the peasants used to live.
+Smart Hostel – Smart Hostel is conveniently located on the Old Town border.
+It’s right below the stairs of the edge where the peasants used to live.
 The peasants weren’t allowed in the town square in the upper town where the nobles used to reside.
-It’s small but very clean.
+It’s small but immaculate.
 They have eggs, ham, salami, and cereal for breakfast.
-Most travelers I’ve met in Brasov recommended this hostel and I can understand why.
-It’s a little difficult to find if it’s your first time in the city.
+Most travelers I’ve met in Brasov recommended this hostel, and I can understand why.
+It’s a little tricky to find if it’s your first time in the city.

 Transfagarasan (Also close to Brasov) – It’s a photogenic road that cuts through the southern Carpathians.
-It looks it could be a very fun ride on a motorcycle.
-I wish I had my motorcycle then when I was there, it would have been a blast!
+It looks like it could be an entertaining ride on a motorcycle.
+I wish I had my bike when I was there; it would have been a blast!
 Check this tour out: Transfagarasan Road Trip with Curtea de Arges and Poenari.

 Cathedral Tower – A better view of the city rooftops.
 It provides a 360-degree Panorama of Sibiu.
 5 RON for the tower entry.

 Delis – One of the few restaurants that serve traditional Romanian cuisine in Sibiu (it’s mostly Germans).
-The ham and bean soup bread bowl are superb.
+The ham and bean soup bread bowl is superb.

 Cafe Wien – Located just at the back of the church, Cafe Wien offers traditional Hungarian cuisine with a great atmosphere.

-When I came here there was a festival, Alba Fest.
-The Romanian pop star, Inna, was throwing a concert on the day I arrived so I couldn’t even find accommodation.
 This place is like 17th-century French citadel throwback.
-Symmetrical brick walls line the city with various barricades strewn about for measure.
-It’s architecturally different than the other cities of Romania I’ve been to.
+Symmetrical brick walls line the city with various barricades strewn about for a measure.
+It’s architecturally different than the other towns in Romania I’ve been to.
 I guess it looks like Star when viewed from the sky.
 It has a beautiful Catholic cathedral in the town center.

 Cetatea Bastionara – Great ambiance and good food.
 They offer traditional Hungarian food as well as Romanian cuisine.

 I found myself staying longer than anticipated in Cluj-Napoca.
-This, apparently, happens to a lot of travelers who visit this city.
+This happens to a lot of travelers who visit this city.
 They either extend their stay or eventually come back.
 Heck, I’m coming back.
 It’s not the most scenic city in Romania and not the most beautiful.
 Its allure comes from its people and its nightlife.
-I found it to be one of the most progressive cities in Europe that is full of vibrant characters with progressive thinking.
+I found it to be one of the most progressive cities in Europe that is full of vibrant characters with liberal thinking.

-It’s a college town so you can expect the nightlife to be vibrant and that’s definitely the case.
+It’s a college town so you can expect the nightlife to be vibrant and that’s the case.
 It’s prettier than Bucharest but not as crazy.
 You’ll meet a lot of relaxed and easy-going people here.
-There’s a cool subterranean theme park worth visiting and there’s a 10-day long film festival at the end of May that is also worth checking out.
+There’s a cool, subterranean theme park worth visiting, and there’s a 10-day long film festival at the end of May that is also worth checking out.
 Read more about why Cluj-Napoca is my favorite city.

-This is the only hostel I would ever recommend in Cluj.
+Transylvania Hostel – This is the only hostel I would ever recommend in Cluj.
 I’ve made more friends here than anywhere else in Romania.
-The people are chill and they always have social gathering daily.
-At 6:30 you can join one or two of their staff for dinner at one of the local restaurants and go out for drinks after.
-There’s a bunch of expats that came and stayed in this hostel that are now permanent residents.
-I don’t blame them, it’s the coolest hostel I’ve ever been to and you might just run into me when you’re there.
+The people are chill, and they always have social gathering daily.
+At 6:30, you can join one or two of their staff for dinner at one of the local restaurants and go out for drinks after.
+There’s a bunch of ex-pats that came and stayed in this hostel that is now permanent residents.
+I don’t blame them, it’s the most relaxed hostel I’ve ever been to, and you might just run into me when you’re there.

-Salina Turda – An ancient salt mine converted to a theme park, Salina Turda can be explored in a day.
+Salina Turda – An ancient salt mine converted to a theme park, Salina Turda, can be explored in a day.
 It’s only 40 minutes away from Cluj by bus.
-It’s one of the weirdest tourist attraction I’ve ever visited and I think it’s worth your time.
+It’s one of the weirdest tourist attractions I’ve ever visited, and I think it’s worth your time.

-Roata – Traditional Romanian Food at big portions.
-Try their smoked pork shoulder and bean soup, you’ll love it.
-The starts with a shot of Palinka as dictated by tradition.
+Roata – Traditional Romanian Food in significant portions.
+Try their smoked pork shoulder and bean soup; you’ll love it.
+This starts with a shot of Palinka as dictated by tradition.

-Abbey Road – Another spot for very good traditional Romanian food, but their Goulash (Hungarian), isn’t too shabby either.
-Their pork and bean soup are amazing.
+Abbey Road – Another spot for delicious traditional Romanian food, but their Goulash (Hungarian), isn’t too shabby either.
+Their pork and bean soup are fantastic.

-This hostel sits in the middle of Old Town Bucharest so there’s always something to do.
+Little Bucharest Hostel – This hostel sits in the middle of Old Town Bucharest, so there’s always something to do.
 Old Town Bucharest doesn’t sleep.
-There are bars still serving alcohol at 5am in the morning even on Mondays.
-What’s cool about this place is the HUB, which is if you’re a digital nomad you can work supposedly without being distracted; though this rarely was the case when I was there (too many distractions).
+There are bars still serving alcohol at 5 am in the morning, even on Mondays.
+What’s cool about this place is the HUB, which is if you’re a digital nomad, you can work supposedly without being distracted, though this rarely was the case when I was there (too many distractions).

-Peles Castle (Also close to Brasov) – Peles Castle is a neo-Renaissance palace in the Carpathian mountains near Sinaia, Romania.
-I highly recommend a stop over when you’re on your way to Brasov from Bucharest or vice versa.
+Peles Castle (Also close to Brasov) – Peles Castle is a neo-Renaissance palace in the Carpathian Mountains near Sinaia, Romania.
+I highly recommend a stopover when you’re on your way to Brasov from Bucharest or vice versa.
 It’s about 1.5 hours either way.
 You can cover both Bran Castle and Peles if you go with this tour: Peles & Bran Small Group: 2 Transylvanian Castles in 1 Day.

 La Pescaria Dorobantilor – Very reasonable seafood restaurant.
-The service is really good and the quality of food great.
+The service is outstanding, and the quality of food excellent.
 Try the fish soup!